 Hello there, students!
 I’m Arhan Khan from CrackCBSE – CBSE Students’ Learning Platform.
-Today, I’m going to give you with a CBSE the making of global world class 10 notes that will support you in boosting your English understanding.
-You can improve your grades in class, periodic tests, and the CBSE board exam by using this CBSE the making of global world notes You can also download the class 10 history chapter 4 notes for free from this page.
+Today, I’m going to give you with a CBSE The Making of Global World Class 10 Notes that will support you in boosting your English understanding.
+You can improve your grades in class, periodic tests, and the CBSE board exam by using this CBSE The Making of a Global World Notes You can also download the class 10 history chapter 4 notes for free from this page.
 So, without further ado, let’s get start learning.
-The making of a global world class 10 notes – class 10 history chapter 4 notes

 Globalisation means the integration of markets in the global economy, leading to increased interconnectedness of national economies.
-It is a market where globalisation is particularly significant to include financial markets such as capital market, money and credit market, commodity market (include oil, coffee gold etc) and insurance market.
+It is a market where globalisation is particularly significant to include financial markets such as capital market, money and credit market, commodity market (including oil, coffee gold etc), and insurance market.

 The making of a global world mind map